-“I am sorry, all the pretty once sold out yesterday.
+“I am sorry, all the pretty ones sold out yesterday.
 Everyone is excited about the Count’s masquerade ball.”
 An old man with wrinkles and black glasses smiled at them as they walked inside.

 “Um, do you have a simple one for me, please?”
 Hyukjae pointed to himself while asking.